No.12 Conflicts of Interest in Criminal and Crime & Corruption Commission Proceedings

 This Guidance Statement is not legal advice, nor will it necessarily provide a defence to criminal charges or complaints of unsatisfactory professional conduct or professional misconduct.

-This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Committee as representing a standard of good practice, following consultation with the QLS Criminal Law Committee.
+This Guidance Statement represents a standard of good practice and is endorsed by the QLS Ethics Advisory Committee as representing a standard of good practice, following consultation with the QLS Criminal Law Committee.

 2. Ethical principles